brianignacio5/the-search-engine/doc/CRAWLER.md

 2. IEEE Transactions on Circuits and Systems I: Regular Papers
 3. IEEE Transactions on Circuits and Systems II: Analog and Digital Signal Processing
 4. IEEE Transactions on Circuits and Systems II: Express Briefs
+5. IEICE Transactions on Communications
+6. IEICE Transactions on Fundamentals of Electronics, Communications and Computer Sciences
+7. IEICE Transactions on Information & Systems
+8. Information & Systems; IEICE Transactions on ...